gbmhunter/blog/content/electronics/components/connectors/mx-circular-connectors/_index.md

 **M8 and M12 connectors are circular connectors with a 8mm or 12mm mating thread** (note the thread in question is the thread joining the two mating connectors together, not the other threads which may be present on the M12 connector, such as panel-mount variants which typically have a 16mm thread for mounting to the panel).
 They are used for a variety of purposes across a large number of industries.
 A large number of these connectors are rated IP67 and prevent the ingress of water and dust.

-Smaller M5 connectors also exist.
+Smaller M5 connectors also exist, which include 2, 3 and 4pin configurations[^bib-norcomp-m5-series-conn].

 M8/M12 connectors have different _codings_.
 Each coding is a particular pin arrangement and key which prevents the same diameter and pin connector being mated with connectors with different codings.